 Because occupations involving physical labor dominate the local economy, Arjay is generally considered to be a blue-collar town.
-100.00% of the Arjay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Arjay is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
+0.00% of the Arjay workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Arjay is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Arjay who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Arjay is worth considering.

-Arjay is an extremely ethnically-diverse town.
 The people who call Arjay home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Arjay residents report their race to be White, followed by Native American.
+The greatest number of Arjay residents report their race to be White.
 Important ancestries of people in Arjay include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Arjay is English.
 Other important languages spoken here include African languages and Arabic.